firedancer-io/firedancer/README.md

 optimized on a stock Linux image.
 You will need basic development tools like `make`, `gcc` along with `rustc`, and `clang`.

 Officially supported compilers for production use are the latest releases of _gcc 11_, _gcc 12_ and _gcc 13_.
+Other compilers are likely to work but are not tested or secured by the Firedancer team.

-The latest release of Clang 17 is supported for development and tooling.
+Building with the latest release of Clang 17 is supported for development and tooling, but not recommended  for production use.

 Frankendancer currently only supports Linux, and requires a kernel newer than v5.7 to build.